Skip to content

 Gen-Z is highly influenced by social media platforms, more so than any other generation.

 Lesson learned: Prospective students will seek opinions from influential students and alumni.
 Current students will check your social media accounts for news and information that may influence how they engage with opportunities inside the classroom and out.
-This is important to keep in mind if you are wondering how to connect with Gen-Z.
+This is important to keep in mind if you're wondering how to connect with Gen Z.

 3. Nudge, don’t nag